yairchu/git-utils/README.md

 A tool to normalize line endings to reduce diffs.
 It may normalize line endings to either '\n' (unix) or '\r\n' (windows) depending on which one best reduces the diff size.

+## `submodules-dedup.py`

+A tool to avoid recloning submodules that are repeated across different repositories.